-This scheme addresses the biologically innate, sexual motives of humans and is also triggered involuntarily and automatically (see Brosius & Fahr, 1998, quoted in Gläßel, 2010, p.32).
+This scheme addresses the biologically innate sexual motives of humans and is also triggered involuntarily and automatically (see Brosius & Fahr, 1998, quoted in Gläßel, 2010, p.32).

-For women these are a slim waist, red cheeks and lips, the female breast and the buttocks (Schweiger & Schrattenecker, 2005, quoted in Gläßel, 2010, p.
+For women, these are a slim waist, red cheeks and lips, the female breast, and the buttocks (Schweiger & Schrattenecker, 2005, quoted in Gläßel, 2010, p.
 32).

 In advertising, it is a commonly used image scheme, while women are displayed much more often in this way.
 For example, Reichert & Carpenter (2004) assume that about half of all ads (Gläßel, 2010, p.
-32) use this scheme, while Jäckel et al. (2009) already assumes more than 70% of the cases in which female bodies are presented naked and uncovered (Jäckel et al., 2009, p.
+32) use this scheme, while Jäckel et al. (2009) already imply more than 70% of the cases in which female bodies are presented naked and uncovered (Jäckel et al., 2009, p.
 38).

-In addition to the emotional use of the scheme, such an advertising image should show how attractive, beautiful and popular a woman can be if she carries/ uses/ owns the product (Moser, 1997, quoted in Gläßel, 2010, p.
+In addition to the emotional use of the scheme, such an advertising image should show how attractive, beautiful, and popular a woman can be if she carries/ uses/ owns the product (Moser, 1997, quoted in Gläßel, 2010, p.
 32).

 Image of people

 People are the most important emotional key stimuli.
-The reason for this is the high importance of human communication, as it is biologically prerequisite for survival (Weinbub, 2012, p.
+The reason for this is the high importance of human communication, as it is a biologically prerequisite for survival (Weinbub, 2012, p.
 50).

 Another effect from the attractiveness research is used subliminally in advertisements: The halo effect.
 This occurs as soon as above-average beautiful representations of women are seen (Klaus, 2005, quoted in Gläßel, 2010, p.
 36).

 The halo effect has the consequence that a depicted beautiful person is assessed in all respects more positively than comparatively unattractive people (Ebner, Gathmann & Wiedermann, 2002, quoted after Gläßel, 2010, p.
 30; Davids 2007, cited after Weinbub, 2012, p.
 23; Schemer, 2003, p.
 525).
-They seem more sympathetic, intelligent, morally correct and seem to be better acquainted with the advertised product (see Hanko, 2002, p.
+They seem more sympathetic, intelligent, morally correct, and seem to be better acquainted with the advertised product (see Hanko, 2002, p.
 145, quoted in Gläßel, 2010, p.
 30).
 Their observers, with sufficient similarity, are more willing to imitate the behavior and to buy the product (Bergler, Pörzgen & Harich, 1992).

 Since the model on the advertising image and the advertised product are side by side, the characteristics and emotions attributed to the model transfers to the product (Gläßel, 2010, p.
 28) and is taken into consideration for the product evaluation.
 Even though both elements seem to have nothing to do with each other, the pattern of the spatial linkage gives rise to a transfer of objective or emotional qualities (Weinbub, 2012, pp. 49-50).